mattermost/docs/source/configure/plugins-configuration-settings.rst

   :configjson:
   :environment:

-  - **true**: Only an account administrator has to log in.
+  - **true**: Only an account administrator must log in.
 The rest of the users will use their e-mail to log in.
   - **false**: All users must use their e-mail to log in.

 OAuth by account level app (Beta)